Skip to main content

 I understand that there are many other good solutions out there, I'll list them here:

-• DXF (python): module with command line to interact with the registry.
-While some functionality is the same, DXF does not allow to pull and save entire images, only blobs.
+• DXF (python): module with a command line to interact with the registry.
+While some functionality is the same, DXF does not allow pulling and saving entire images, only blobs.
 This means images will not run again once pulled from the registry.

 There are also production-ready solutions:

-• skopeo (go): very wide range of supported registries and formats.
-It also implements interactions with the docker daemon, so that you can interact even with already pulled images.
-It can also inspect repositories, manifests and configs.
+• skopeo (go): vast range of supported registries and formats.
+It also implements interactions with the docker daemon so that you can interact even with already pulled images.
+It can also inspect repositories, manifests, and configs.

-• crane (go): also very wide of support of registry interaction.
+• crane (go): also vast of support of registry interaction.
 Seems to also focus on the efficiency of doing operations.

-I see nothing wrong with the available solutions, but if you are looking for a code based approach, you want to use python AND you want to use async code (like every other cool kid on the block), there are no real alternatives to interact with registries.
+I see nothing wrong with the available solutions.
+However, if you are looking for a code-based approach, you want to use python, AND you want to use async code (like every other cool kid on the block), there are no real alternatives to interact with registries.
 Therefore, I started this little project to fill the gap.

 If you know of any other alternative tools, feel free to open an issue or directly place a merge request editing this README.